yuhsiangliu/visual-nested-dict/README.md

                       └── final <int>
 ```

-## TODO
+## Features

+1. Read a nested dictionary or a json file, then print a tree displaying their keys & data types.
+2. For (nested) lists, it only reads the first element.

+TODO:
+3. Provide better support for nested lists
-1. add an option to display values
+4. Add an option to display values
-2. use different colors for keys/dtypes
+5. Use different colors for keys/dtypes
-3. build an interactive GUI
+6. Build an interactive GUI